How SECURE 2.0 can help your employees save more for retirement

 This provision permits DC retirement plans—but excludes money purchase plans—to make qualified long-term care distributions (i.e., certain payments relating to long-term care insurance costs, if the insurance satisfies certain long-term care coverage requirements).
 For any tax year, qualified long-term care distributions can’t exceed the lesser of:

-1 the amount paid to or assessed by the insurance provider,
+1 The amount paid to or assessed by the insurance provider,

 2 10% of the employee’s vested account balance, or